ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

 ### IoC 01 - Kerberos Multiple Systematic Differences in AS-REQ
 **Surface:** Kerberos AS-REQ Network activity/requests

-Impacket's TGT request flow, particularly the AS-REQ, differs in several ways from how a Windows client typically fills the same packet.
+Impacket's is built in a way thats different in several ways from how a Windows client typically fills the same request.
 The mismatches include `kdc-options`, flag choices, encryption types, and other request-body fields.

 Below is the AS-REQ body sent by Impacket: